Split-Community/split_support_tools/python_admin_api_tool/README.md

    - This will export all Splits definitions across all workspaces and environments.

 5. Export Users
-   - This will export all ACTIVE users (cannot export inactive users).
+   - This will export all the users and their statuses, as well as group memberships.

 6. Export Workspaces
    - This will export all workspaces in your org.